 Grandparents: You can learn important lessons from your Grandchildren!

 However, Grandparents, you are adults – set in your ways, schooled in a different era, and maybe a little cynical, skeptical or distracted.

-Here are some lessons from older Grandkids.
+Here are some lessons from older Kids.

 How to use a smartphone

 My 80+-year-old Mom has learned to text, post on Facebook, browse Instagram, check her email, and even knows how to use emojis.

 Her two youngest granddaughters taught her a lot of tricks and patiently explained the ins and outs of smartphones.

 And she keeps up with all her Grandchildren by being so techy.

 They know Grandma will text them back, usually pretty quickly, too, since her phone is almost always right there beside her.

 How to play games online